Code-Institute-Submissions/marybees/README.md

 An e-commerce website where shoppers can browse and purchase clothing, setup user profiles.
 Shopowners can maintain a backend database of clothing by logging in as a superuser.
+The idea for the clothing store came from a colleague of mine who wants to open an online second hand clothes store and join the circular economy.

 ## User Stories